A Biblical Approach to Objectionable Elements in Christian Education, Part 2

 Christian Educational Censorship

-This selection is an excerpt from Christian Education: Its Mandate and Mission
+This selection is an excerpt from Handbook of Christian Education

 Censorship in education is a controversial topic in both Christian schools and public schools.
 A Christian teacher has the Bible as a guide and example for making wise choices about objectionable elements students will encounter in literature.